What’s in the plan?

 - "Funded" projects: Visualize 2045 will include more than 500 projects for which funding is “reasonably expected to be available.”
 In the past, these projects were included in the Constrained Long-Range Transportation Plan, also known as the CLRP, which was developed in accordance with federal requirements related to air quality and financial constraint, among others.

 - "Unfunded" projects: Visualize 2045 will also include another 500-plus projects that appear in local, state, and regional plans but for which funding has not yet been identified.
-A special TPB task force is working to identify a limited set of unfunded priority projects to highlight and work together to find funding for so that they might eventually be included in the “funded” portion of the plan.
+It may also include an “aspirational” element consisting of priority projects identified by a special TPB task force.

 Learn more about the Constrained Long-Range Transportation Plan (CLRP)